 Rebecca will be presenting a webinar to the All Stories mentees.

 Catherine Coe, mentor and founder of All Stories

 Catherine is a children’s book editor, author and the founder of All Stories, created from her determination to tackle the lack of diversity in children’s books.
-She has 20 years’ experience as an editor, and was Senior Commissioning Editor at Hachette Children’s Books before going freelance in 2011.
+She has over 20 years’ experience as an editor, and was Senior Commissioning Editor at Hachette Children’s Books before going freelance in 2011.
 Catherine enjoys working with a wide variety of clients – publishers, literary agents and writers – and loves nothing more than helping writers develop their talent and become published authors.
 She also knows what it’s like to be on the other side, as the author of over 40 children’s books.

 Emma Roberts, mentor